 - Accepted credits for military training and work and life experiences; or

-- Implemented an accelerated format, such as year-round course availability and summer terms.
+- Implemented an accelerated online format, such as year-round course availability and summer terms.

-We also considered the following aspects in choosing the featured schools and their programs:
+We also considered the following aspects in choosing the featured schools and their accelerated associate degrees programs:

 - Flexible scheduling options, a quality curriculum that meets standards set for the degree, and fast-track options were also considered.
 These are crucial to online students who want to finish their degree faster but still within their pace and terms.

-When considering an associate degree program, we suggest clicking on the link to get more information.
+When considering one of the many online associate degree programs, we suggest clicking on the link to get more information.
 This way, you make an informed decision about its suitability for your personal needs and professional goals.

 20 Fastest Online Associate Degrees

 The curriculum covers foundational accounting topics with an associate degree program, including financial statements, business, and economics.
-General education courses also comprise the coursework, which typically includes 60-65 credit hours.
+General education courses also comprise the coursework of these online associate degree programs, which typically includes 60-65 credit hours.
 The duration can last from one year for accelerated programs to two years for traditional programs.